 That makes a grand total of 14 Factions (and there wi be 15 in 2019).

 Core Warmachine Factions

-Cygnar are the mostly-good guys who aren't too morally objectionable, though they have picked up a good number of grudges over the years.
-They are really adept with technology, which has translated on the tabletop to a "shooty faction"; they have loads of big guns with long range and high power, and the support abilities to make them eveb better.
+Cygnar are often depicted as the good guys who aren't too morally objectionable, though they have picked up a good number of grudges over the years.
+They are really adept with technology, which has translated on the tabletop to a "shooting faction"; they have many big guns with long range and high power and the support abilities to make them even better.
 A lot of their signature weapons and spells are themed around lightning and electrical damage.

-On the other hand, Warmachine has been designed from the ground up as a very melee-centric game.
-When Cygnar fights in melee they don't deal huge amounts of damage; instead, they rely on weapons with special abilities that damage multiple models and/or "stun" them, taking the enemy at least partially out of the game for a turn.
+On the other hand when Cygnar fights in melee they don't deal huge amounts of damage.
+Instead they rely on weapons with special abilities that damage multiple models and/or stun them, taking the enemy at least partially out of the game for a turn.

 Though their troops don't match up to other Factions' elite warriors in terms of resilience, Cygnarian soldiers are highly trained or armed with state-of-the-art weaponry (and in some cases, both).

 - Heavy Metal - Warjack spam